jarlandi/sna/laboratory/session-1/cytoscape_fast_guide.md

 * Style

-    Detailed styles for the information to be displayed can be applied to nodes, edges, entire networks, and tables by selecting the corresponding tab at the bottom of the panel (see section Styles).
+    Detailed styles for the information to be displayed.
+It can be applied to nodes, edges, entire networks, and tables by selecting the corresponding tab at the bottom of the panel (see section Styles).

 * Filter